AntCPLab/OpenCoral/README.md

 compute the preprocessing time for a particular computation.

 #### Requirements
- - GCC 5 or later (tested with up to 9) or LLVM/clang 5 or later (tested with up to 9).
+ - GCC 5 or later (tested with up to 10) or LLVM/clang 5 or later (tested with up to 10).
 We recommend clang because it performs better.
  - MPIR library, compiled with C++ support (use flag `--enable-cxx` when running configure).
 You can use `make -j8 tldr` to install it locally.
  - libsodium library, tested against 1.0.16
- - OpenSSL, tested against and 1.0.2 and 1.1.0
+ - OpenSSL, tested against 1.1.1
  - Boost.Asio with SSL support (`libboost-dev` on Ubuntu), tested against 1.65
  - Boost.Thread for BMR (`libboost-thread-dev` on Ubuntu), tested against 1.65
  - 64-bit CPU